tock/tock/doc/courses/sosp/application.md

 From tock app: "Hello, World!"
 ```

-### Creating your own application
+## 4. Creating your own application

 Now that you've got a basic app working, modify it so that it continuously
 prints out `Hello World` twice per second.
 You'll want to use the user
 library's timer facilities to manage this:

-#### Timer
+### Timer

 You'll find the interface for timers in `userland/libtock/timer.h`.
 The
 function you'll find useful today is:

+    #include <timer.h>
     void delay_ms(uint32_t ms);

 This function sleeps until the specified number of milliseconds have passed, and
 then returns.
 So we call this function "synchronous": no further code will run
 until the delay is complete.

-## 4. Write an app that periodically samples the on-board sensors
+## 5. Write an app that periodically samples the on-board sensors

 Now that we have the ability to write applications, let's do
 something a little more complex.
 The development board you are using has several
 sensors on it, [as shown here](https://github.com/helena-project/tock/blob/master/boards/hail/media/hail_reva_noheaders_labeled.png)
 for the Hail board.
-These sensors include a light sensor, a humidity and temperature sensor, and an
+These sensors include a light sensor, a humidity sensor, and a temperature sensor.
-acceleration and magnetic field sensor (marked as accelerometer in the
-picture).
 Each sensing medium can be accessed separately via the Tock user
 library.
 We'll just be using the light, temperature, and humidity measurements
 for today's tutorial.